-The world has come a long way since 2006.
-Back then we had not even reached the age of the smartphone; that seemingly irreplaceable tool used by millions of people the world over.
-Facebook had less than 1 million users in the UK and at the time if you had a purple Motorola razor flip phone you were at the forefront of technology.
-Even the ‘selfie’ had not been invented yet with the camera phone in its early years.
+Facebook in 2006 had less than 1 million users in the UK and at the time if you had a purple Motorola razor flip phone you were at the forefront of technology.
+Even the ‘selfie’ had not been invented yet.

 In the movies Pirates of the Caribbean: Dead Man’s Chest was the film of the month grossing millions at the cinema and proving to be a great escape for those people eager to avoid football events in Germany.

 Manager Jurgen Klinsmann had by this time set the tone with his enthusiastic celebrations on the touchline.
+Germany was on a wave of emotion – everyone had bought into the event and it was ‘a time to make friends’,

-Suddenly across Germany, a patriotic wave started as each and every household seemed to display a German flag.
 Before the tournament, it was said 81.7% of people were behind the event.
-Once it started the hosting of the World Cup became an all-consuming celebration as Germans young and old left aside the traditional non-patriotic stance held since 1945 to fly the national flag with national pride and welcome guests from around the world.
+But once it started the hosting of the World Cup became an all-consuming celebration as Germans young and old left aside the traditional non-patriotic stance held since 1945.

 Given Germany’s love of beer, there was probably no better place for the “Fan Fest” concept to be successful.
 Each match was televised on huge free outdoor venues within the 12 venue cities.
-FIFA through this concept had the opportunity to showcase its corporate partners to millions of visitors.

 He eventually became the tournament’s de facto Fussball ambassador appearing at nearly all the games across Germany.
 And, if you read a magazine or watched television in Germany at the time, his face appeared in adverts alongside nearly every tournament corporate partner from Gillette to Adidas.